mr-bappy/React-Notes/Introduction.md

 - it is all about components.
 - try to avoid duplicate code, follows DRY(Don't Repeat Yourself).

+# How React works?
+### Component ---> Instances ---> (React Elements --> reconcilation) ---> DOM Element ---> Final UI
+### Compiler - Babble

+# Why React.js over Vanilla JS?
+- before, we have to create seperate files for HTML, CSS and JS
+- in React, we create a component(basically a seperate directory) where it combines HTML, CSS and JS, we can use that component at multiple sections instead of rewriting the whole code.
+- this makes seperation of concerns easier

 # Why React.js?
 - declarative, focuses on displaying UI rather than how to achieve it.
 - makes code easier to read and maintain, focused more on end result rather than steps involved to achieve.

-# How React works?
-### Component ---> Instances ---> (React Elements --> reconcilation) ---> DOM Element ---> Final UI
-### Compiler - Babble
+- most popular JS library for building UIs
+- Component-Based Architecture
+- Rich Ecosystem - npm packages
+- Strong Community Support - Online / GitHub